evanll/opentutr/README.md

 The Passport.js package is using the session object to keep track of a logged in user in a given session.
 The function passport.deserializeUser is modified so it retrieves the user information associated with a userid.
 The req.user property is the result of user deserialization.

 ### Future Directions
--Data Security such as securing express and the API access
+- Data Security such as securing express and the API access
--Server side data validation
+- Server side data validation
--Utilizing a framework such as OWASP to avoid XSS attacks
+- Utilizing a framework such as OWASP to prevent cross site scripting attacks
--Database tuning in terms of queries and performance
--Extending the API functionality
+- Extending the API functionality
--Extending the website functionality
--Refine the frontend
+- Refine the frontend

 ## Built With